ALL INCLUDED

 - Full commercial kitchen for use by one of our preferred caterers.

-- Flowering window boxes, cast iron urns, and the surrounding flowering gardens offer you a cascade of colors and photo ops.
+- Flowering window boxes, cast iron urns, and surrounding flowering gardens for a cascade of colors and photo ops

-- Professional Stone Gables Estate parking staff and host are included for your ceremony and reception.
+- Professional Stone Gables Estate parking staff and Event Host for your ceremony, cocktail hour, and reception

-- The fully restored Chicken Coop, Hog Barn, and Carriage House, along with the Loafing Shed bathrooms are all open for your guests to enjoy or for amazing photo ops.
+- The fully restored Chicken Coop, Hog Barn, and Carriage House, along with the Loafing Shed bathrooms for when your guest are outdoors

-- Add-on amenities are available in our amenities booklet for each venue
+- Add-on amenities are available as seen in our amenities booklet for each venue

 Off Season: Jan - Mar